 Cash and Cash Equivalents-The Company considers all highly liquid investments with an original maturity of three months or less to be cash equivalents.
-As of January 31, 2014 and 2015, cash and cash equivalents consist of cash deposited with banks and money market funds for which their cost approximates their fair value.
+As of January 31, 2014, January 31, 2015 and April 30, 2015 (unaudited), cash and cash equivalents consist of cash deposited with banks and money market funds for which their cost approximates their fair value.